hashgraph/hedera-services/docs/continuous-release.md

 the commits on `main` between build-XXXXX (the selected build candidate) and build-YYYYY (the new build) must be `fix:` commits so that a new patch bump version would be triggered.

-(Note: **If any feature or breaking commits have been included in that timeframe, there will be a new minor/major version.**)

 There are also commit types that will not affect the version at all.
 These commit categories are:

 - `chore:`